raxoft/form_input/README.md

 ### Form Template

 To put the form on a page, you use the stock HTML `form` tag.
-The snippets will be used for rendering the form content, but the form itself and the submission buttons used are usually form specific anyway, so it is rarely worth factoring it out.
+The snippets will be used for rendering of the form content, but the form itself and the submission buttons used are usually form specific anyway, so it is rarely worth factoring it out.
 Assuming the controller passes the form to the view in the `@form` variable,